thycotic/ss-docs/secret-server-setup/licensing/adding-activating-deleting-licenses/index.md

-[title]: # (Adding, Activating, and Deleting Licenses)
+[title]: # (Adding, Activating, Converting, and Deleting Licenses)
-[tags]: # (license,add,delete,activate,activation)
+[tags]: # (license,add,delete,activate,convert,activation)
 [priority]: # (1000)

-# Adding, Activating, and Deleting Licenses
+# Adding, Activating, Converting, and Deleting Licenses

-This section explains how to add Secret Server licenses online and offline, how to activate and delete licenses, and how to convert from a trial license
+This section explains how to add and activate Secret Server licenses online and offline, how to delete licenses, and how to convert from a trial license.

+>**Note**: For more information on understanding Secret Server licensing, see the [Licensing](../../licensing/index.md) page.

 ## Adding Secret Server Licenses